yandex-cloud/terraform-provider-yandex/templates/dataproc_cluster/d_dataproc_cluster.md

 The `cluster_config` block supports:

-* `version_id` - Version of Data Proc image.
+* `version_id` - Version of Yandex Data Processing image.
-* `hadoop` - Data Proc specific options.
+* `hadoop` - Yandex Data Processing specific options.
 The structure is documented below.
-* `subcluster_spec` - Configuration of the Data Proc subcluster.
+* `subcluster_spec` - Configuration of the Yandex Data Processing subcluster.
 The structure is documented below.

 ---

 The `hadoop` block supports:

-* `services` - List of services launched on Data Proc cluster.
+* `services` - List of services launched on Yandex Data Processing cluster.
 * `properties` - A set of key/value pairs used to configure cluster services.
 * `ssh_public_keys` - List of SSH public keys distributed to the hosts of the cluster.